Ownership of the Minnesota Vikings: Failed sale to Tom Clancy and purchase by McCombs

 On October 28, 1997, vice chairman and part owner Philip Maas announced that the team was up for sale.
 The bidders for the team were reported to be team president Roger Headrick, former owner Carl Pohlad, San Antonio businessman Red McCombs, and Philadelphia Flyers chairman Ed Snider.
 On February 3, 1998, co-owner James Jundt announced that author Tom Clancy would purchase the team for $200 million.
 On May 20, 1998, Clancy withdrew his offer to buy the team to better position himself in his divorce proceedings.
 On July 2, 1998, Red McCombs agreed to purchase the Vikings for $250 million - beating out a $220 million bid from Minnesota Timberwolves owner Glen Taylor.

-Zygi Wilf
+Failed sale to Reggie Fowler and purchase by Zygi Wilf

-After an unsuccessful attempt to replace the Hubert H. Humphrey Metrodome, McCombs sold the team to Zygi Wilf before the 2005 NFL season for a reported $600 million.
+In February 2005, Vikings owner Red McCombs agreed to sell the team to Arizona-based entrepreneur Reggie Fowler.
+However, Fowler was unable to prove his finances were sound enough to complete the purchase and his application to buy the team was rejected by the league.
+He brought in various partners, including New York-based real estate developer Zygi Wilf, who took over as the lead owner, with Fowler as one of the minor partners.
+The deal to install Wilf as owner was concluded in May 2005.
+By October 2014, Fowler was no longer a limited partner of the Minnesota Vikings.